-- Early in their program of study students registered with the Office of Disability Services are encouraged to inquire about the program with their counselors.
+- Early in their program of study students registered with the Office of Accessibility Resources and Services are encouraged to inquire about the program with their counselors.

 - Registration in the MFL Program requires written permission from the Department of Romance Languages, and students must follow the Department of Romance Languages application procedures for the MFL Program.

-- Once students have gathered materials and documents necessary for the MFL application they should meet with their ODS counselor to write a letter of support from the ODS.
+- Once students have gathered materials and documents necessary for the MFL application they should meet with their OARS counselor to write a letter of support from the OARS.

-Brochures, further information and application procedures regarding the MFL Program in Spanish may be obtained from ODS staff, or students may contact the Department of Romance Languages directly (336-334-5655).
+Brochures, further information and application procedures regarding the MFL Program in Spanish may be obtained from OARS staff, or students may contact the Department of Romance Languages directly (336-334-5655).